chench53/vlike/README.md

 To start developing locally, please:

-1. Use ganache-cli to start the local testnet on localhost:8545
+1. Open the Brownie console.
+It launches a ganache process local on localhost:8545.
+In /contracts, run

-    `ganache-cli.cmd --accounts 10 --hardfork istanbul --gasLimit 12000000 --mnemonic brownie --port 8545`

-    ganache will generat 10 test accounts.
+    `brownie console`

-2. Deployed Rating contact on local testnet.
-In /contracts:
+2. Deployed contracts on local testnet.
+In the brownie console, run

-    `brownie run .\scripts\deploy.py`

-  get the Rating contract address on local testnet.

-3. Created .env file in /frontend:

-    ```
-    REACT_APP_API_URL=http://localhost:8545
-    REACT_APP_CONTRACT_RATING={the Rating contract address}
-    ```
+    `run('scripts/deploy')`

+  It would write a `.env.development.local` file in /frontend with the addresses of contracts.

-4. Run frontend in the development mode.
+3. Run frontend in the development mode.
 In /frontend:

     `npm start`

     Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-5. Connect wallet to local:8545, import a ganache generated test account with 100 ether.
+4. Connect wallet to local:8545, import a ganache generated test account with 100 ether.

 Then you can interact with local contracts in this local web page.